 A written record will be kept at all stages of the procedure.
-Following conclusion, the decision maker should send copies of the documents to [insert link to Propriety & Ethics]
+Following conclusion, the decision maker should send copies of the documents to Propriety & Ethics.

 Records will be protectively marked, kept securely, and handled in line with the SG record management policy in compliance with the requirements of data protection legislation.